What is a Raffle?

 What is a raffle?

-A raffle is a type of lottery where people purchase tickets with unique numbers on for the chance to win a prize.
-A raffle has a set draw date and time for when it is drawn.
-The raffle is drawn at random and all the prizes must be won by the people who have purchased tickets.
+A raffle is a type of lottery where people buy tickets with unique numbers for the chance to win a prize.
+It has a set draw date, winners are selected at random, and every prize must be won by someone who bought a ticket.

 The most popular form of raffle is the small society raffle which requires a promoter to register at their local authority or council for a yearly rate of around £20 after an initial registration fee of £40.